gap-system/PackageDistro/README.md

-# PackageDistro
+# The GAP package distribution

-The GAP package distribution is managed via this repository: this repository contains the metadata of all the GAP packages in the distribution.
+The GAP package distribution is managed via this repository: specifically, it contains the metadata of all the GAP packages in the distribution.
 We also upload snapshots the package distribution tarballs to appropriate release tags on this repository.